~The story of how Castle Aviation took flight from the vision of one man~

 AUGUST 11, 1983

 While driving home from his co-pilot position at the Grove City, Pennsylvania airport, Michael H. Grossmann was the innocent victim of a serious automobile accident that laid him up for 6 weeks.
 While recuperating, Michael had plenty of time to think about his future and determined that if he ran his own company, he could run a business better than the company he was presently flying for.

 Grossmann started his first company called “Air Medical Transport, Inc.” which had a management/pilot service contract for a Piper Navajo, and also did business as the name implies: transporting sick and injured people by air.
 During the later part of 1985, while driving home from an airport authority meeting in New Castle, Pennsylvania, Grossmann was going to start an FBO called “New Castle Aviation".
 During the 20-minute drive home, his chief pilot suggested that New Castle Aviation would not be a good name because it would always associate you with a place.
-It was quickly decided that Castle Aviation would be a good, generic name that wouldn’t tie us to any location.
+It was quickly decided that Castle Aviation would be a good, neutral name that wouldn’t tie us to any location.

 Castle Aviation, Inc. was formed.
 Castle Aviation, Inc. ran in conjunction with Air Medical Transport during 1986.
 Air Medical Transport ceased operation at the end of 1986.
 All business at that point was done under the name of “Castle Aviation, Inc.” and a trade name of Aeromed was added as a division of Castle Aviation, Inc.